asbjornh/react-flip-motion/README.md

 # Changelog

+## 1.2.0

+- Compatibility with **React 16.4**
+- Hopefully fixed unmounting animations for good this time

 ## 1.1.8

 - Fixed unmount animations being cancelled when FlipMotion received new props many times in a row in a short span of time.